Jayasree Kalathil: Literary career

 Kalathil is the author of The Sackclothman, a book for children under the 'Different Tales' project, which has since been translated into Indian languages such as Hindi, Telugu and Malayalam.
 In 2019, HarperCollins published her work, Diary of a Malayali Madman, the translation of five novellas, written by Malayalam writer, N. Prabhakaran.
 The publishing company contracted her again for the translation of Meesha, a controversial novel written by S. Hareesh which was subsequently published under the title, Moustache in 2020.

 Awards and honors

 In 2011, the Mental Health Foundation selected Kalathil's work on the Recovery and Resilience project for the Janice Sinson Research Prize.
 She received the Crossword Book Award in 2020, for Diary of a Malayali Madman, the translation of N. Prabhakaran's novellas.
 In the same year, Moustache, her translation of Meesha, by S. Hareesh, fetched her the JCB Prize for Literature, arguably the literary award in India with the largest winner's purse.
-Valli, A Novel, the latest of her works, also featured in the shortlist for JCB Prize for Literature in 2022.
+Valli, A Novel also featured in the shortlist for JCB Prize for Literature in 2022.
+She has also been included in the initial shortlist for the 2026 PEN Presents award for her current translation work, Silk Worm, Malayalam original written by S. Hareesh.